Botanical Name: Portulaca oleracea.

 Pedanius Dioscorides (1st century.
 AD) recommended consuming the herb as a treatment for a toothache, headaches, inflammation, and indigestion.

 He stated that the plant juice could be used for high fever and as a cooling agent on very warm days and recommended the herb as a treatment for urinary tract problems and internal bleeding of all sorts.

-Today, purslane is rarely used as as a medicinal plant but it is still used in France to some extent.
+Today, purslane is rarely used as a medicinal plant but it is still used in France to some extent.

-These substance also help to lower elevated blood fat values and hence reduce the risk of heart attacks and blood clots.
+These substances also help to lower elevated blood fat values and hence reduce the risk of heart attacks and blood clots.
 The fact that purslane contains a lot of magnesium is also important in this context.

 For people suffering from high blood pressure (hypertension) it has been recommended to eat plenty of vegetables that contain magnesium such as purslane, spinach and green beans.

 Magnesium deficiency has become very prevalent, and now there is no doubt within the medical community that magnesium plays a role when it comes to many heart diseases.